odinukwa/Natural-Language-Processing-Project/README.md

 # Natural-Language-Processing-Project

 In this project, I wish to classify Yelp Reviews into 1 star or 5 star categories based off the text content in the reviews.
-This will be a simpler procedure than the lecture, since we will utilize the pipeline methods for more complex tasks.

 I used the Yelp Review Data Set from Kaggle
 Each observation in this dataset is a review of a particular business by a particular user.